Join the Largest Ostomy Community

 PS: I'm not sure we should be hijacking someone else's post to communicate in this way!

 Very interesting question that I too have thought about.
-I am guessing you are using a 2 piece appliance.
-Will be interested to read answers to your post.
-I would suggest taking a full peri-bottle with top locked into place with you along with perhaps 2 additional small full water bottles, additional wafers and pouches, a pack of Safe n' Simple wipes to cleanse your hands or if you need to change your wafer to clean your skin and stoma, several large Zip-loc bags and perhaps even a small gardening-type hand shovel that could be used for burying any contents you might release directly into the earth were you hiking.
+I am guessing you are using a 2-piece appliance.
+I will be interested to read answers to your post.
+I would suggest taking a full peri-bottle with the top locked into place with you, along with perhaps 2 additional small full water bottles, additional wafers and pouches, a pack of Safe n' Simple wipes to cleanse your hands or if you need to change your wafer to clean your skin and stoma, several large Zip-loc bags, and perhaps even a small gardening-type hand shovel that could be used for burying any contents you might release directly into the earth where you are hiking.
 They would all fit well into a backpack.
-You might also wish to purchase Ostaway Bags to dispose of your pouch, wafer and any wipes in (no-one can see what is in it and there is no smell if sealed correctly). http://bagitaway.com/
+You might also wish to purchase Ostaway Bags to dispose of your pouch, wafer, and any wipes in (no one can see what is in it and there is no smell if sealed correctly). http://bagitaway.com/

 My problem is more complicated because I go to Kenya often.
 The main "highway", Nairobi to Mombasa, is only 2 lanes with no shoulders to pull off on and thousands of semi-trailer trucks.
-There are no modern-type gas stations with rest rooms long the way - and to top it off Kenya has banned plastic bags.
+There are no modern-type gas stations with restrooms along the way - and to top it off, Kenya has banned plastic bags.
 When one does find a bathroom somewhere, they usually don't have running water.
 I've often wondered how if I am riding with a safari guide from the city to my camp of choice I could manage either emptying or "burping" the bag of gas without embarrassing the guide.

-Hi Pas before I had resection surgery last year my stoma was on my right side about 2in. to the right of my belly button and down from it, it was not a problem to empty when out in the woods, I would dig a hole with my heel of my boot and squat to empty into it and clean the opening and bury it all with dirt and leaves but my new stoma is on my left and higher upso the opening of the pouch is at thigh level and not as easy to empty without splashing some on me, its definitely more challenging.
+Hi Pas, before I had resection surgery last year, my stoma was on my right side, about 2 inches to the right of my belly button and down from it.
+It was not a problem to empty when out in the woods.
+I would dig a hole with the heel of my boot and squat to empty into it, and clean the opening and bury it all with dirt and leaves.
+But my new stoma is on my left and higher up, so the opening of the pouch is at thigh level and not as easy to empty without splashing some on me.
+It's definitely more challenging.